FStiffler/Datascience-Toolkits/Reports/report3.md

 #### Docker volumes

 To see what happens to stored data in our database we created a table and inserted data into it via SQL script.
-After that we stopped our docker containers with `docker-compose down` and restarted it right away.
+After that we stopped and removed our docker containers with `docker-compose down`.
+Then we created new containers again with `docker-compose up`.
 We saw, that we had to reconnect to the postgres server from scratch and that our table with data was gone.
-Based on this information we knew, that we had to mount volumes to our container which would store the data of the container even when we stop them from running.
+Based on this information we knew, that we had to mount volumes to our container which would store the data of the container even when we remove them.
 Therefore we further adjusted the yml file based on information obtained on [DockerHub](https://hub.docker.com/_/postgres) and on the [website of pgAdmin](https://www.pgadmin.org/docs/pgadmin4/development/container_deployment.html):
 ```
 version: '3.8'
 services: